- Best Practice For Java Heap settings

 - Jenkins LTS

-A. According to JVM ergonomic page, the maximum heap size should be be 1/4 of the physical memory.
-This threshold is also extended when Jenkins is running inside VM and/or Docker Containers (maximum heap size limits is aggregated when there was more than one Java application running on the same Host).
+A. According to Oracle JVM ergonomic page, the maximum heap size should be be 1/4 of the physical memory.
+This threshold is also extended when Jenkins is running inside a VM and/or Docker Container (maximum heap size limits are aggregated when there are more than one Java application running on the same host).

 B. Set your minimum heap size (

--Xms) to at least 1/2 of your maximum size (
+-Xms) to the same value as maximum size (

-- Your instance is not able to support its current workload (number of jobs and configuration) so you should consider about scaling horizontally your infra (more masters) to divide this workload more efficiently.
+If your instance is not able to support its current workload (due to number of jobs and dynamic configurations) you should consider scaling horizontally your infrastructure by adding more masters to divide the workload more efficiently.

-F. The Jenkins Monitoring Plugin can be installed temporally (It’s not recommendable for Production Environments) to monitor the performance of your instance, the right heap value which should be a value between 80-90% of total heap consumption when the instance is at the maximum workload.
-Big heap memory values might produce big GC pauses which means slowness and sometimes even side effects like agent disconnections.
+D. The Jenkins Monitoring Plugin can be installed to monitor the performance of your instance, the right heap value should be a value between 80-90% of total heap consumption when the instance is at the maximum workload.
+Increased heap memory will produce long Garbage Collection pauses, which can be observed via slowness in the UI and sometimes even side effects like agent disconnections.